aflaag/pokemon-icat/README.md

 ## Requirements

-**Important**: this script currently works only on Kitty, but you can change this by editing [this line](bin/pokemon-icat.sh#L25) inside `bin/pokemon-icat.sh`, which shows the picture in the terminal.
+**Important**: this program relies on [viuer](https://crates.io/crates/viuer), so check if your terminal is supported first.

 To use the script, you must first have all the these installed:

-- a terminal which supports images (for example `Kitty`, which requires `ImageMagick`)
+- a supported terminal
 - `Python 3.8.x`
 - `numpy` (Python library)
 - `aiohttp` (Python library)